Mohd Isam Mohd Isa: Early life and education

 Mohd Isam was born in Gemencheh, Negeri Sembilan and grew up in the state for most of his life.
 He holds various certificate in civil engineering such as a diploma from Politeknik Port Dickson and a certificate from Politeknik Sultan Haji Ahmad Shah.
 He eventually continued his studies at the University of Technology Malaysia where he graduated with a bachelor's degree in engineering.

 Political career

+Member of the Negeri Sembilan State Legislative Assembly (2018–2023)

-Mohd Isam is currently the Division Chief of UMNO Tampin.
-Before winning the Tampin parliamentary seat, Mohd Isam was the Member of the Negeri Sembilan State Legislative Assembly for Gemencheh.
+In the 2018 Negeri Sembilan state election, Mohd Isam was nominated by BN to contest for the Gemencheh state seat in his electoral debut.
+He won the seat and was elected to the Negeri Sembilan State Legislative Assembly as the Gemencheh MLA.

+In the 2023 Negeri Sembilan state election, Mohd Isam was not renominated to contest and defend the Gemencheh seat.

+Member of Parliament (since 2022)

+In the 2022 general election, Mohd Isam was nominated by BN to contest for the Tampin federal seat.
+He defeated other candidates and was elected as the Tampin MP.
+Following his victory, the seat was regained by BN after the coalition lost it to Pakatan Harapan (PH) in the 2018 general election.